 System Overview

 The MCCF EDI TAS ePharmacy is software designed to facilitate transmission of NCPDP transaction ePharmacy transaction requests to and responses from the FSC.
-MCCF EDI TAS sends the data necessary as FHIR resources for FSC to extract an ePharmacy transaction messagesends the data as NCPDP-formatted transactions inside a Communication FHIR resource.
+MCCF EDI TAS sends the data as NCPDP-formatted transactions inside a Communication FHIR resource.

 FSC is designed to receive ePharmacy transaction requests from MCCF EDI TAS ePharmacy and send them to payers.
-FSC is also designed to receive ePharmacy transaction responses from payers and send them to MCCF EDI TAS ePharmacy inside a Communication FHIR resource.
+FSC is also designed to receive ePharmacy transaction responses from HCCH and send them to MCCF EDI TAS ePharmacy inside a Communication FHIR resource.

 Overview Diagram

-Interim solution
+Interim solution – for all eBusiness

 Figure 1 - Interim Solution

-To be solution
+To be solution proposed for all eBusiness

 Figure 2 - Future (To Be) Solution